vaslabs/sbt-kubeyml/site/docs/akka-cluster/index.md

 See the [recipes](recipe/) section for examples and the [settings](settings/) for explanation on the available options.

-Alternatively you can get started by adding enabling the plugin and let the API lead you.
+Alternatively you can get started by enabling the plugin and let the API lead you.

 ```
 enablePlugins(KubeDeploymentPlugin, AkkaClusterPlugin)